nestdotland/nest.land/ROADMAP.md

 ### Goals
   - Site:
+    - Manually written documentation.
     - Basic analytics for the website (Google Analytics or FOSS alternative).
     - Functioning Database + API that maps files to a nest.land URI (see resources goal 1).
+    - Basic UI for information about the service.
+    - Gallery to view and search packages on the registry (utilizing the API).
   - CLI:
     - User Accounts
       - A global user account API key will be stored in `~/.nest-land-creds` where the CLI shall retreive them.